SebastianKotstein/Kinect-PowerPoint-Add-In/README.md

 * Am I tracked?
 * What can I say?

-For German, the following commands are supported:
+For German, the following commands are recognized:
 * Starte Gestensteuerung
 * Beende Gestensteuerung
 * Starte Präsentation